nihklas/Flowlang/README.md

 You can define different names for these functions in here as well, to avoid naming collisions.

-Here is the modified `build.zig` from above to include this example module:
+Here is the `build.zig` to build the compiler with the extension enabled.

 ```zig
 const std = @import("std");